stuffmattdoes/react-calculist-client/README.md

 ## Development ##
 Run the following commands in terminal/console in order to develop locally:

-1. `npm start` to start up webpack-dev-server, which will serve as out static file server here.
+1. `npm start` to start up webpack-dev-server, which will serve as our local static file server.
 2. Dev away!

 ## Deployment ##